-Ahoy there me maties, Talk Like A Pirate Day is coming up, on September 19th so I thought I would put together some fun activities for you to have fun with.
-As this year it is on a Sunday you can get the whole family involved!
+Ahoy there me hearties, Talk Like A Pirate Day is coming up on September 19th.
+So I thought I would put together some fun Talk Like A Pirate Day activities for you to enjoy with the kids.

 **There may be affiliate links in this post.
 If you make a purchase (after clicking one of my affiliate links) I’ll earn some coffee money, which I promise to drink while supporting your journey.
 You do not pay a higher price.
 You can read my full disclosure at the bottom of the page.**